+El Paso Public Library Offers Assistive Devices for the Visually Impaired.
 Library users with visual and other impairments can make use of devices at the El Paso Public Library which enlarge computer screen text, speak the printed word, and show enlarged printed materials (books and magazines) on a special video screen.

 The El Paso Main Library and designated Library branches have text-enlarging software (ZoomText) mounted on a workstation in the Computer Lab.
 The software can be used in conjunction with all of the applications in the Computer Lab, including Microsoft Office and our online catalog.
 Users with visual impairments will have priority usage of this computer, which sits on a fully adjustable table to accommodate wheelchair users.
-Download a complete list of ADA devices by branch.

 Another piece of equipment is a video enlarging machine.
 A patron can place any two-dimensional item on the bottom surface and it will be magnified up to 350X on an upright screen.
 The library encourages patrons with low vision to come to the Downtown Library to try our equipment.